 - 50 g grated Cheddar cheese (¼ cup)

 - 50 g grated Parmesan cheese (¼ cup)

 - 1 tablespoon oil

 - 8 lasagna sheets

-Add the vegetable stock and bay leaves and leave to cook until all liquid is evaporated.
+- Add the stock/broth and bay leaves and leave to cook until all liquid is evaporated.

 - If you'd like to see the measurements in CUPS and OUNCES, please click on the US CUSTOMARY link.